dodo920306/bisce/README.md

 #### The chaincode

 As you can see there's a directory named `chaincode` under the blockchain directory.
 The chaincode inside will be installed when `createChannel.sh` or `joinChannel.sh` are executed for channel creaters and joiners respectively.
 Nevertheless, the content inside the chaincode does not matter to the set up process, so you can change it as you like if you want to.
 However, the website set up later is specifically designed for the original chaincode, so once you change the content you should not use the website here anymore.
+Also, please remember to change every chaincode content of all members that is/will be in the channel once you change one.
+If a member's chaincode content is different from others', some conflicts might happen.

+The chaincode here was designed while consulting [ERC-20](https://github.com/hyperledger/fabric-samples/tree/main/token-erc-20), [ERC-1155](https://github.com/hyperledger/fabric-samples/tree/main/token-erc-1155), and [High-Throughput Network](https://github.com/hyperledger/fabric-samples/tree/main/high-throughput) farbic-samples.
+It makes it nearly impossible to encounter a MVCC CONFLICTs while using it.
+Please consult all these samples first if you want to contribute the chaincode.

+It basically manages 2 tokens, a standard ERC-20 token and a Soulbound one.
+While using `use` and `useFrom`, you turn your own ERC-20 token to the recipient's Soulbound one.
+The reason why it was designed like that is detailed in the powerpoint mentioned in Overview.

 #### Note
 All scripts in the `BISCE/directory` directory we use here are independent for the other parts of the project.
 That means you can use this to build your own Hyperledger Fabric network on multi-host.